WGBH-MLA/AAPB2/app/views/exhibits/first-amendment/protesting-activities.md

 Next, guide students’ focus while listening to the clip.
 Since the interview subjects in this exhibit are usually activists, ask students to listen for moments in the interviews that speak to these questions:
 <div>
   <ul class="override">
-    <li>How does the speaker describe the social problems that their social movement is trying to address?</li>
+    <li class="small-font">How does the speaker describe the social problems that their social movement is trying to address?</li>
-    <li>What are some of the goals that the speaker articulates?</li>
+    <li class="small-font">What are some of the goals that the speaker articulates?</li>
-    <li>What are some of the tactics that the speaker argues should be used to achieve those goals?</li>
+    <li class="small-font">What are some of the tactics that the speaker argues should be used to achieve those goals?</li>
-    <li>What are some of the beliefs and values expressed by the speaker?</li>
+    <li class="small-font">What are some of the beliefs and values expressed by the speaker?</li>
   </ul>
 </div>